 After you deliver a sales proposal, you must follow up.
 These types of emails are not only more comfortable to create (you’re writing to a known contact, after all) but they are also a higher ROI for your business.
 And they are extremely important to avoid a sale going cold.
 You should be patient but consistent, with alignment between sales and marketing departments, to avoid too many or too few contact points.

-Investing in CRM and sales process automation with a platform like DealHub significantly improves the amount of revenue you generate.
+Investing in CRM and sales process automation with a virtual platform like DealHub significantly improves the amount of revenue you generate.
 DealRoom’s sales proposal and contract management integrates e-signature, streamlines redlining, and automates contract approval workflows.